rwb/c200/README.md

 *Example*: this [website](https://www.canr.msu.edu/news/mean_vs._median_what_do_they_mean_and_when_do_you_use_them) discusses the issue of whether to use the mean or the median as a measure of central tendency for income which has a distribution that looks like the far-right histogram above.

+* 10.6: As a general rule, the mean is the preferred measure of central tendency with interval or ratio level data (your book has a brief statement about using the mean on an ordinal scale on page 76 but this practice needs to be justified).
+When the data are highly skewed or there are outliers that induce a large difference between the mean and the median, we have to make a judgment call about which measure is to be preferred.
+Here is what your textbook says about this issue on page 78: "How should you decide when a distribution is so skewed that it is preferable to use the median as opposed to the mean?
+You should begin by comparing the mean and the median.
+When there is a very large difference between them, it may be the result of skewness.
+In such cases, you should look at the distribution of the scores to see what is causing the mean and median to differ widely.
+But there is no solid boundary line to guide your choice."

 #### Week 3 Practice Questions

 * You should work on problems 4.1-4.10 at the back of Chapter 4.